 Finding the Right Women’s Outpatient Heroin Rehab Programs

 When clients seek treatment for heroin addiction, they often choose between inpatient and outpatient services.
-A New Jersey outpatient heroin rehab differs from inpatient in that the client does not require 24/7 supervision in a facility.
+A outpatient heroin rehab differs from inpatient in that the client does not require 24/7 supervision in a facility.
 An intensive outpatient program offers many of the same treatment programs as inpatient treatment but with more flexibility.

 The client can engage in individual and group therapy, holistic treatment, and other programs while still committing to personal, professional, or family obligations.
 When you enter rehab, you and your therapist can develop a treatment program that works around your personal weekly schedule.